dgerosa/website/_pages/about.md

   - /about.html
 ---

 I'm rewriting my academic website.
 Nothing works today, everything will work tomorrow.
-I'll try to bring all the pages back online.
+I'll try to bring all the pages back online...